assemblee-virtuelle/semapps/website/docs/middleware/core.md

 Additionally, you can pass custom configurations to the sub-services by using their name as a key (`activitypub`, `ldp`, etc.).
 If you do not wish not to instantiate a particular service, you can pass `false`.

+### Setup the WebAclMiddleware

+Unless you disable the WebAclService, you will need to setup the WebAclMiddleware in your `moleculer.config.js` file.

+Please see the [WebAclService](./webacl) documentation for more information.